Seismic Micro-Technology: Company history

 Dr. Thomas Smith founded SMT in 1984 to begin developing software that would become known as KINGDOM.
 In 1985, SMT licensed the first KINGDOM license on a PC in DOS to Chevron.
 In 1993, SMT sold the first Windows NT application for oil & gas industry to Barrett Bros.
 In 1996, the first integrated 2D and 3D seismic package into the Windows environment.
 In 2000, SMT software was in 23 of the top 50 oil & gas operators.
 In 2003, SMT Europe opened its office in Croydon, England.
-In 2006, SMT Asia opened its office in Singapore and there were more new license's sold outside the United States than in it for the first time.
+In 2006, SMT Asia opened its office in Singapore and there were more new licenses sold outside the United States than in it for the first time.

 In 2009 SMT signed a software contract with India's Oil & Natural Gas Corporation, agreeing to train 200 geoscientists on both interpretation best practices and KINGDOM software in six Indian cities.

 In 2007 the company re-capitalized with investments from Technology Crossover Ventures (TCV) and JMI Equity (JMI).
 Jake Reynolds, General Partner of TCV; David Yuan, Vice President of TCV; and Bob Smith, General Partner of JMI joined SMT's Board of Directors at this same time.

 At that time, Founder and CEO Thomas Smith retired with Arshad Matin becoming CEO and President, and a member of the Board of Directors.
 Previously, he had served as vice president and general manager of the compliance and security management business at Symantec.